DDBCAAAA/PB-ASST/plan.md

     *   **Logic:**
         *   Use a library like `react-native-view-shot` to capture the "Share Card" component as an image.
         *   Use a sharing library to allow the user to share the captured image directly to WeChat Moments or a chat.

+---

+### **Phase 6: Deployment Debugging**

+**Objective:** Restore API connectivity for the Vercel-hosted web client.

+**Tasks:**

+1.  [x] Investigate the Vercel deployment API failures and identify the root cause.
+2.  [x] Implement the necessary frontend configuration fix to resolve the API base URL for production.
+3.  [x] Validate the fix locally (including build) and outline next deployment steps.